Mohammadpur, Dhaka | editor@sarpo.net

 Does Aspen Create Creosote?

 Creosote is a naturally occurring substance that is produced when wood is burned.
 Aspen is a type of wood that is known to produce high levels of creosote when it is burned.
-The reason for this is because aspen contains a high level of tar and other chemicals that are released when the wood is burned.
+The reason for this is that aspen contains a high level of tar and other chemicals that are released when the wood is burned.

 When these chemicals are released, they combine with the oxygen in the air to form a sticky substance called creosote.
 Creosote can build up on the inside of your chimney and cause problems if it isn’t removed regularly.